 Never give up

-“Rebuilding after financial restoration after abuse must be viewed as a marathon and not a sprint,” Thomas says.
-“Every step toward financial stability post abuse should be recognized and celebrated.
+Rebuilding your life and your finances “after abuse must be viewed as a marathon and not a sprint,” Thomas says.
+“Every step toward financial stability post-abuse should be recognized and celebrated.
 Otherwise, the rebuilding process can become discouraging.”